 Scientists at the Central Arid Zone Research Institute (CAZRI) here in Jodhpur have confirmed this after extensive research on the likely courses of the Saraswati, referred to as the “mother of rivers” in the Rig Veda.

 Earlier, the scholars had identified the river with the present dry bed of the Ghaggar in Haryana and Rajasthan and the Raini, the Wahinda and the Nara streams in Pakistan.
 Though it was agreed that the river frequently shifted its course, it could not be traced from its source in the Shivalik hills in the Himalayas to the estuary.

 Now through satellite imagery, aerial photographs and field surveys, CAZRI scientists have confirmed that this mighty river first of all ran through the Thar desert and then shifted its course westward.

 “It is estimated that the river flowed through the Thar desert between one million and 40,000 years ago and then shifted westward.
 The present Ghaggar valley took shape when the Saraswati ran through this course,” says Dr Amal Kar, senior geomorphologist at CAZRI.

-The scientists have constructed the earliest course of the Saraswati through the towns and cities of Nohar, Surjansar, Sirsa, Lunkanasar and Bikaner, and Pachpadra where this scared river was met by the present Luni.
+The scientists have constructed the earliest course of the Saraswati through the towns and cities of Nohar, Surjansar, Sirsa, Lunkanasar and Bikaner, and Pachpadra where this sacred river was met by the present river Luni.